 - 1/2 teaspoon kosher salt

-- 2 2/3 cups chopped chocolate (dark, milk, white, or a combination)
+- 2 2/3 cups chopped chocolate or chocolate chips (dark, milk, white, or a combination)

-In a stand mixer on medium speed, cream together butter and sugar for 2-3 minutes until lightened in color.
+- In a stand mixer on medium speed, cream together butter, sugar, and molasses for 2-3 minutes until lightened in color.

 - Beat in the eggs, one at a time, and vanilla, scraping the bowl down, until well combined.